kaarmu/typst.vim/README.md

 ## Usage

+`g:typst_cmd` - Specifies the location of the Typst executable.
+Defaults to `"typst"`.

 `:TypstWatch` - Watches your document and recompiles on change; also opens the document with your default pdf viewer.

 ## Tips